clarkfitzg/makeParallel/notes.md

 Insert anywhere before the first usage of `x`.
 Mark `x` as a distributed object.

+For now I'm just going to assume this naming scheme will work.

 Side note: we could potentially 'unmark' `x` later if it's redefined.

 ------------------------------------------------------------